 To study with us you must have a valid Australian visa.
 Student visas are temporary visas that allow people to come to Australia for a specified period of time to study at an approved Australian Educational Institution.

-The Australian Government Department of Immigration and Border Protection (DIBP) provides comprehensive information about the different categories of student visas and the process to apply for a visa.
+The Department of Home Affairs provides comprehensive information about the different categories of student visas and the process to apply for a visa.
 All visa applications are lodged and assessed by them.

 How to apply

 In general, you will need the below to apply for your student visa:

 - A valid passport, which will remain valid for the duration of your studies in Australia